I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 5 p.m. — M. comes home, we walk the dog and I make dinner (Kraft Dinner and nuggets — I swear we eat veggies, but today is not that day).
 We discuss the possibility of our dog at our wedding as a flower girl, and if she’ll be in a tutu or a cheongsam like me.
 I am now researching if they make dog cheongsams and if she can match us.
 The cat, despite all my heart wanting it, won’t physically be there because he will have an anxiety attack and probably die.

 6:30 p.m. — Board game night!
-We go to a friend’s to repeat the same scenario.
+We go to a friend’s to repeat the usual scenario.
 We’ve lost two weeks in a row.

 10:30 p.m. — I pack M.’s breakfast (oatmeal and frozen berries), lunch (spicy tuna and mayo) since he’s trying to go to the gym before work, and feed the animals before we go to bed.